pytholic/depth_estimation_and_3d_reconstruction/README.md

 # Notes
 You will need **camera intrinsics matrix** for this to work.
 You can calobrate your camera to get the matrix, or you can use some libraries like [COLMAP](https://github.com/colmap/colmap) to get it.
 I did both.
 I calibrated to get the matrix, and also used `COLMAP` parts from the **instant-ngp** [github](https://github.com/NVlabs/instant-ngp) to get the camera intrinsics.

+If you download the `model` manually, then you can load it in the main code using `torch.load()` function.